 Everyone reacts differently to sexual violence, so whatever you’re feeling is normal and valid.

 If you need support to cope or move forward from your experience, you can contact us anytime, day or night.
-Our service are free and confidential.
+Our services are free and confidential.
 We will listen with compassion and never judge you.

 If the harassment happens at your place of work, you can report it to your manager, HR team or trade union to take action.
 You can also speak to the Equality Advisory and Support Service for independent advice.